hashicorp/nomad/website/source/docs/jobspec/json.html.md

   task.
 See the [driver documentation](/docs/drivers/index.html) for what is available.
 Examples include `docker`, `qemu`, `java`, and `exec`.

+* `User` - Set the user that will run the task.
+It defaults to the same user the Nomad client is being run as.

 * `Constraints` - This is a list of `Constraint` objects.
 See the constraint reference for more details.

 * `Config` - A map of key/value configuration passed into the driver to start the task.
 The details of configurations are specific to